Major League Gaming: History

 Major League Gaming was founded in 2002 by Sundance DiGiovanni and Mike Sepso.
 In 2006, MLG became the first televised video game console gaming league in the United States, with their Halo 2 Pro Series being broadcast by USA Network on Boost Mobile MLG Pro Circuit.
 It moved into the 3 Park Avenue sometime after its founding.

-In February 2009, it was announced that MLG got $10 Million in financing from Ritchie Capital Management.
+In February 2009, it was announced that MLG received $10 Million in financing from Ritchie Capital Management.
 On February 6, 2009, MLG Commissioner John Nelson addressed the MLG community about changing the format for the 2009 pro circuit.
-Semi-pro teams now have the opportunity to gain pro status.
+Semi-pro teams were given the opportunity to gain pro status.
 The rolling rank points system and the championship bracket were also modified.
 On August 18, 2009, Major League Gaming acquired Agora Games; CEO Matthew Bromberg explained that "we already operate the largest online competitive gaming property in the world.
 Agora is the leading developer of multi-player communities in the world.
 Coming together with Agora allows us to double-down on our biggest strength."

 In March 2010, it was announced that fighting games would return to the pro circuit, with Tekken 6 exclusively on the PlayStation 3, and the return of the Smash Bros. competition with Super Smash Bros.
 Brawl.
 These two games appeared in the season opener in Orlando, along with the league's flagship, Halo 3, which entered its third season with the league.

 Call of Duty: Modern Warfare 2 made its debut on the Online Pro Circuit on MLG's GameBattles website for PlayStation 3.
 Originally, the game was on both the Xbox 360 and PlayStation 3.
 Due to excessive hacking on the Xbox 360 console via JTAG hacks, it was stripped of its "Pro Circuit" branding.
-Prize payouts remain the same on both consoles.
-PlayStation 3 players are eligible to accumulate Pro Points.
-Those who have enough Pro Points at the end of the 3rd season of the Online Pro Circuit are eligible to compete live at the MLG Nationals held in Dallas.
-Those competing on the Xbox 360 do not earn pro points and will have championships held online.
+Prize payouts remained the same on both consoles.
+PlayStation 3 players became eligible to accumulate Pro Points.
+Those who had enough Pro Points at the end of the 3rd season of the Online Pro Circuit became eligible to compete live at the MLG Nationals held in Dallas.
+Those competing on the Xbox 360 did not earn pro points and had championships held online.
 On July 30, 2010, it was announced that StarCraft II was to be added to the Pro Circuit.
 It made its official debut at MLG Raleigh.

 The 2011 Circuit featured four titles: Halo: Reach, Starcraft 2, Call of Duty: Black Ops and the mid-season addition of League of Legends.
-Also returning, something that the MLG Pro Circuit hasn't seen since the 2005, is Pool Play.
+Also returning, something that the MLG Pro Circuit hadn't seen since the 2005, was Pool Play.
 The top 16 teams were seeded in 4 pools of 5 teams, where the 5th team would play an undefeated amateur team.
 The team with the best record throughout pool play advanced to the winner's bracket semi-finals, securing themselves a Top 6 finish.